-Ms. Virginia Davis Wilmerding, aged 52, was appointed as an Independent Non-executive Director of the Company with effect from 9 April 2021.
-Ms. Wilmerding holds a A.B. degree in East Asian Studies from Princeton University and is an experienced reputational risk advisor and ESG expert.
+Ms. Virginia Davis Wilmerding, aged 53, was appointed as an Independent Non-executive Director of the Company with effect from 9 April 2021.
+Ms. Wilmerding holds a A.B. degree in East Asian Studies from Princeton University and is an experienced reputational risk advisor and environmental, social and governance (ESG) expert.

-Ms. Wilmerding is currently a Partner with Finsbury Glover Hering ("Finsbury"), a global critical issues and strategic financial communications consultancy, working across Greater China and Asia.
+Ms. Wilmerding is currently a Partner with FGS Global, (formed by the merger of Finsbury Glover Hering and Sard Verbinnen), a global critical issues consultancy advising on the stakeholder economy, working across Greater China, Asia and the United States.
 She counsels executives and boards of leading listed Asian, European and U.S. companies on critical issues and complex financial situations including capital markets transactions, governance and activism, geopolitical challenges, reputation management and investor engagement.
-Prior to joining Finsbury, Ms. Wilmerding was a Partner at Brunswick Group, where she helped drive dramatic growth in the Asia business from 2010 to 2020.
+Prior to joining FGS Global, Ms. Wilmerding was a Partner at Brunswick Group, where she helped drive dramatic growth in the Asia business from 2010 to 2020.

-During Ms. Wilmerding's consultancy career over more than 12 years at both firms, she has led the technology, media and telecom (TMT) sector business across the Asia-Pacific region and has served as one of the global leads of the ESG and governance practice.
+During Ms. Wilmerding's consultancy career over more than 13 years at both firms, she has led the technology, media and telecom (TMT) sector business across the Asia-Pacific region and has served as one of the global leads of the ESG and governance practice.
 Other corporate experience includes business development and joint venture operational roles for Hutchison Whampoa and Lucent Technologies in Hong Kong and Shanghai from 1991 to 1996 and heading corporate affairs for U.S. private equity-backed Internet services companies in Boston.
 She speaks fluent conversational Mandarin and can read and write Chinese.

-Ms. Wilmerding is a founding steering committee member of the 30% Club Hong Kong and was a Board Trustee of Princeton in Asia ("PiA") from 1997 to 2021, where she served on the board's executive, nominating and development committees and still chairs PiA's Asia Advisory Council.
-In 2021, Ms. Wilmerding earned the Financial Times Level 7 Non-Executive Director Diploma, a formally accredited, post-graduate qualification for non-executive directors.
-Ms. Wilmerding regularly writes on current affairs and ESG/governance issues, and she published a business advice book for women in 2006 (John Wiley & Sons).
+Ms. Wilmerding is a founding steering committee member of the 30% Club Hong Kong and was a Board Trustee of Princeton in Asia ("PiA") from 1997-2021, where she served on the Board's executive, nominating and development committees.
+In 2022, Ms. Wilmerding earned the CFA Institute Certificate in ESG Investing and in 2021, she earned the Financial Times Level 7 Non-Executive Director Diploma, a formally accredited, post-graduate qualification for non-executive directors.
+Ms. Wilmerding regularly writes on current affairs and

+ESG/governance issues.
+She published a business advice book for women entrepreneurs in 2006 (John Wiley & Sons).

-Ms. Caroline Christina Kracht, aged 49, was appointed as an Independent Non-executive Director of the Company with effect from 7 March 2022.
-Ms. Kracht is an expert adviser to boards and top management teams on business strategy and corporate finance, merger and acquisition, as well as capital markets.
+Ms. Caroline Christina Kracht, aged 50, was appointed as an Independent Non-executive Director of the Company with effect from 7 March 2022.
+Ms. Kracht is an expert adviser to boards and top management teams on business strategy and corporate finance, mergers and acquisitions, as well as capital markets.
 She holds a Master Degree in Management (with distinction), the German university degree of Diplom-Kauffrau and a French Diplôme de Grande Ecole from ESCP Business School.
 Ms. Kracht also attended the Advanced Management Program at the Harvard Business School.

-Ms. Kracht is currently a nominee director candidate of International Finance Corporation ("IFC"), a member of the World Bank Group, to serve on the boards of client companies in which IFC invests to add value and create shareholder value consistent with IFC's mandate.
 Ms. Kracht is a co-founder and partner of MoreThan Capital, a Luxembourg based global investment and advisory firm founded, backed, and powered by a global community of business leaders, focused on investing in and helping companies on the verge of scaling-up enter new markets and transform from start-ups into mature businesses.
 She is also a sector expert in financial services, energy (oil and gas, power, renewables), industrials, chemicals, and other natural resources with global experience working in Asia (PRC, India, Indonesia, Japan, Malaysia, South Korea, Thailand), Europe (Germany, France, UK, Switzerland) and North America (Canada, U.S.).